alexanderdou/alexanderdou.github.io/_posts/2020-08-11-Oscar-Health-Strategy.md

 It’s slow, it’s bureaucratic, and it is incredibly, remarkably resistant to change.
 The reason for this is that there are incredible amounts of money to lose.
 In software engineering terms, American healthcare is in [deadlock](https://en.wikipedia.org/wiki/Deadlock).
-If you start knocking down the costs of healthcare, here is what will happen:
+If you start attempting to cut down the costs of healthcare, here is what will happen:

 * Doctors (which heretofore will be referred to by industry standard lingo as “providers”) will yell because they need high salaries to pay back colossal tuitions, loaned at extortionate rates
-* Hospitals (industry lingo: “provider groups”) will yell: they need to charge a lot to 1) pay those high salaries and 2) keep administrator salaries appropriately high
+* Hospitals (**industry lingo: “provider groups”**) will yell: they need to charge a lot to 1) pay those high salaries and 2) keep administrator salaries appropriately high
-* Insurance companies (industry lingo: “payers”) will yell because they make money on margin, and lower prices means lower dollar profit
+* Insurance companies (**industry lingo: “payers”**) will yell because they make money on margin, and lower prices means lower dollar profit
 * The government will yell because the government is largely a speakerphone for payers via lobbying

 Payers have created enough regulatory capture that it’s incredibly hard for anyone to break in.
-If you wanted to, here would be your available entry points:
+If you wanted to, here are some of your available entry points:

-* Provider/Provider Group (e.g. Forward): you’re subject to the whims of the payer
+* Provider/Provider Group (e.g. Forward): however, if you start here, you’re subject to the whims and incentives of the payer
-* Widget and tool seller (e.g. Stel): you’re subject to the whims of the provider
+* Widget and tool seller (e.g. Stel): start here, and you’re subject to the whims and incentives of the provider
-* Payer: this is the “best” position, but it requires immense capitalization (you’re going to need to be ready to pay $1B in claims, at least to start) and you will face intense resistance from the above parties
+* Payer: this is probably the “best” position, but it requires immense capitalization (you’re going to need to be ready to pay $1B in claims per year, at least to start) and you will face intense resistance from the above parties

 Finally, the thing to remember is that there’s a huge disconnect between payers and patients.
 For giant corporations like Blue Shield, Aetna, and UHC, it’s a game of margins.
-But they forget that the dollar value of a single basis point is enough to bankrupt the typical American household many times over.
+But for these multi-Billion dollar profit companies, the dollar value of a single basis point is enough to bankrupt the typical American household many times over.

 ## 2. Corporate DNA: Payers are billion dollar abacuses
-I don’t say this to denigrate.
-I say this to point out strengths and weaknesses.
+I don’t say this to denigrate, but rather to point out strengths and weaknesses.
 Insurance (of any kind) comes down to actuarial science, which itself is just one giant statistics problem set.

 Therefore, payers are: